resheku/my-awesome/README.md

 - [mps-youtube/yewtube](https://github.com/mps-youtube/yewtube) - yewtube, forked from mps-youtube , is a Terminal based YouTube player and downloader.
 No Youtube API key required.
 - [mrocklin/multipledispatch](https://github.com/mrocklin/multipledispatch) - Multiple dispatch
 - [msgspec/msgspec](https://github.com/msgspec/msgspec) - A fast serialization and validation library, with builtin support for JSON, MessagePack, YAML, and TOML
+- [msr2903/mercari-jp-mcp](https://github.com/msr2903/mercari-jp-mcp) - This is a Model Context Protocol (MCP) server that provides real time data from Japan’s Mercari (jp.mercari.com).
+It allows you to retrieve information about product and prices (more to come) to be analyzed by LLM.
 - [mutpy/mutpy](https://github.com/mutpy/mutpy) - MutPy is a mutation testing tool for Python 3.x source code
 - [mwilliamson/stickytape](https://github.com/mwilliamson/stickytape) - Convert Python packages into a single script
 - [mwouts/itables](https://github.com/mwouts/itables) - Python DataFrames as Interactive DataTables